mwaylabs/The-M-Project/README.md

 - The-M-Project v.2.0 beta 1
 	- All the fancy stuff we mentioned above

-- The-M-Project v.2.0 beta 2 (We are here)
+- The-M-Project v.2.0 beta 2 (We are here - tagname beta3)
 	- MenuView
 	- SideMenu
 	- MenuLayout